 According to the USDA, sweet potato contains (per 200g) 180 calories, 41.4 grams of carbohydrate, 4 grams of protein, and 0.3 grams of fat.
 It also contains 6.6 grams of fiber.
 Sweet potatoes are also really high in beta-carotene, vitamin A, vitamin B, vitamin C, manganese and potassium- all of which are important for normal body function, such as eyesight, hair and claw growth and neurological function.

-Sweet potatoes also contain antioxidants.
+Unlike regular potatoes, sweet potatoes also contain significant amounts of antioxidants.
 One of the types of antioxidant in sweet potato is called anthocyanin.
 This has been shown to slow the growth of certain cancer cells, and mice fed sweet potato had lower rates of colon cancer.
 They also had less brain inflammation, better memory and increased ability to learn.

 Sweet Potato in Dry Kibbles

-Although sweet potato is thought to be a safe ingredient for dogs, you should be cautious about opting for a ‘boutique’ or ‘exotic’ diet, as these have been linked with the fatal heart disease Dilated Cardiomyopathy (link).
+Although sweet potato is thought to be a safe ingredient for dogs, you should be cautious about opting for a ‘boutique’ or ‘exotic’ diet, as these have been linked with the fatal heart disease Dilated Cardiomyopathy.
 However, many reputable brands with good safety use sweet potato successfully.

 Giving Your Dog Sweet Potatoes

-Over 50% of dogs are considered overweight or obese, and snacks like this can easily get forgotten when you’re trying to work out what your dog eats on a daily basis.
+Over 50% of dogs are considered overweight or obese.
+Snacks like this can easily get forgotten when you’re trying to work out what your dog eats on a daily basis.
 Your local veterinary practice can do calorie calculations to tell you how many calories your dog should be eating so that you can be aware and keep their diet to the correct amount.